sveltejs/v2.svelte.dev/content/guide/01-component-api.md

 Every Svelte component instance has a small number of methods you can use to control it, in addition to any [custom methods](guide#custom-methods) you add.

-### component.set(data)
+### component.set(state)

-This updates the component's state with the new values provided and causes the DOM to update. `data` must be a plain old JavaScript object (POJO).
-Any properties *not* included in `data` will remain as they were.
+This updates the component's state with the new values provided and causes the DOM to update. `state` must be a plain old JavaScript object (POJO).
+Any properties *not* included in `state` will remain as they were.

 ```js
 component.set({